 Rich metadata in the capabilities document also makes the service more discoverable when harvested by a catalogue.
 Rich metadata in the capabilities document equates to more ways to find the service.

-For good examples of what not to do, review the capabilities documents of the servers that participated in the testbed (see Table 2).
+For good examples of what not to do, review the capabilities documents of the servers that participated in the Testbed (see Table 2).

-Cannonical GML versions
+Canonical GML versions

 Ensure that the correct version of GML is implemented for the advertised WFS version.
-If the server supports multiple versions of the standard then it will have to support multiple versions of GML since each version of the standard defines a canonical version of GML.
+If the server supports multiple versions of the standard, then it will have to support multiple versions of GML since each version of the standard defines a canonical version of GML.
 The following table lists the canonical GML version based on the version of the WFS standard:

 Table 4 – Canonical GML versions